Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Social Support Network

 Resilient individuals also have a good social support network, which typically is not hugely extensive.
-The social support network may consist of a relatively small core group of friends and family members.
+The social support network may consist of a relatively small group of friends and family members.
 Such groups are suitable for sharing experiences, learning, self-development and discussing specific issues or problems.
-Tight-knit social support networks also tend to tie in with a good sense of humour and aspects of self-awareness.
+Tight-knit social support networks also tie in with a good sense of humour and aspects of self-awareness.
 Elite and special forces teams tend to have a sense of humour in abundance and operate in relatively small, highly diverse and bonded teams.
 Such bonds are forged through a combination of selection processes, general training, training exercises, operational deployments and social activities.
-There are probably few social networks that know for a fact the others within the group would or have put their life on the line for other members of the group.
+There are probably few social networks that know for a fact the others within the group would or have put their life on the line for other group members.
 Equally, good friends are totally dependable

-It is fair to say that if you don't know who your "real friends" are then you will soon find out during a crisis.
-"Real friends" step-up to the plate in difficult times and are there for you.
-Many people talk a good game, but invariably when times get tough, the tough talkers getting going.
-All the talk is unreliable during the good times, and they are absent through the bad times.
-These are the exact type of people who tend to fail the selection courses for elite and special forces and always have a plethora of excuses as to why they failed, and it is never their fault.
+It is fair to say that if you don't know who your "real friends" are, then you will soon find out during a crisis.
+"Real friends" step up to the plate in difficult times and are there for you.
+Many people talk a good game, but invariably, when times get tough, the tough talkers get going.
+All the talkers are unreliable during the good times and absent through the bad times.
+These are the exact type of people who tend to fail the elite and special forces selection courses and always have many excuses as to why they failed, and it is never their fault.
 High-performance teams require implicit trust to operate effectively, and if one cannot accept or admit one's failings, then there can be no trust.
 Hence, one can invest time in self-interested people who can metaphorically "suck the life out of you" or invest time in like-minded dependable people.
 Equally, as humans, we tend to be risk-averse.
 A small core group of friends reduces risks physically and psychologically when things go wrong, as the group is dependable and everybody has everybody's back.

 Spirituality